-Polygraphic tests of deception based upon autonomic responses have been repeatedly challenged for decades, the most recent critique from the National Academy of Science (National Research Council, 2003).
+Polygraphic tests of deception based upon autonomic responses have been repeatedly challenged for decades, the most recent critique from the National Academy of Science (National Research Council (2003).
 Among the problems with polygraphy raised by the National Research Council report is its potential susceptibility to countermeasures.
-As stated by Honts, Devitt, Winbush, and Kircher (1996, p.
-84), "Countermeasures are anything that an individual might do in an effort to defeat or distort a polygraph test."
-(See also Honts, Amato, & Gordon, 2001.)
-The National Research Council report concluded, "Countermeasures pose a serious threat to the performance of polygraph testing because all the physiological indicators measured by the polygraph can be altered by conscious efforts through cognitive or physical means" (National Research Council, 2003, p.
+As stated by Honts,Devitt,Winbush, & Kircher (1996), "Countermeasures are anything that an individual might do in an effort to defeat or distort a polygraph test."
+(See also Honts , Amato, & Gordon, 2001.)
+The National Research Council report concluded, "Countermeasures pose a serious threat to the performance of polygraph testing because all the physiological indicators measured by the polygraph can be altered by conscious efforts through cognitive or physical means."
+(National Research Council , 2003, Executive Summary, p.
 4).

-In recent years, alternative approaches to polygraphic deception detection have been developed (National Research

-Council, 2003, chap.
-6).
-In the academic psychophysiology community, the use of the P300 event-related potential (ERP) is probably the most familiar of the alternative approaches (e.g., Allen, Iacono, & Danielson, 1992; Farwell & Donchin, 1991; Johnson & Rosenfeld, 1992; Rosenfeld, Angell, Johnson, & Qian, 1991; Rosenfeld et al., 1988; see review by Rosenfeld, 2002).
-Most of these approaches are concealed information tests or guilty knowledge tests, which utilize P300 amplitude as an index of recognition of critical details of a crime or other concealed information.
-The National Research Council report suggested that such novel approaches offered promise since "there is an established tradition of using brain electrical activity measures to make inferences about neural correlates of cognitive and affective processes..." and that this approach "provides a potentially powerful tool for investigating the neural correlates of deception" (National Research Council, 2003, p.
+In recent years, alternative approaches to polygraphic deception detection have been developed (National Research Council , 2003, Chapter 6).
+In the academic psychophysiology community, the use of the P300 Event-Related Potential(ERP) is probably the most familiar of the alternative approaches (e.g., Rosenfeld, Cantwell, Nasman, Wojdac, Ivanov, & Mazzeri, 1988; Rosenfeld, Angell, Johnson, & Qian, 1991; Farwell & Donchin,1991; Allen, Iacono, & Danielson, 1992; Johnson & Rosenfeld, 1992; see review by Rosenfeld, 2002).
+Most of these approaches are Concealed information Tests or Guilty Knowledge Tests which utilize P300 amplitude as an index of recognition of critical details of a crime or other concealed information.
+The National Research Council report suggested that such novel approaches offered promise since "there is an established tradition of using brain electrical activity measures to make inferences about neural correlates of cognitive and affective processes..." and that this approach "provides a potentially powerful tool for investigating the neural correlates of deception" (National Research Council , 2003, p.
 161).
-Nevertheless, the report tempered this enthusiasm with caveats, one of which was "In addition, it is not known whether simple countermeasures could potentially defeat this approach by generating brain electrical responses to comparison questions that mimic those that occur with relevant questions" (National Research Council, 2003, p.
+Nevertheless, the report tempered this enthusiasm with caveats, one of which was "In addition, it is not known whether simple countermeasures could potentially defeat this approach by generating brain electrical responses to comparison questions that mimic those that occur with relevant questions" (National Research Council , 2003, p.
 162).
 The primary goal and major interest of the present study was to address precisely this question.